 Turkey continues to deny this, claiming that it was Armenians, or even Greeks themselves, who set the city ablaze.

-Eyewitness reports state that the great fire of Smyrna that began on September 13 lasted for approximately nine full days, until September 22.
+Eyewitness reports state that the Great Fire of Smyrna that began on September 13th lasted for approximately nine full days until September 22nd.

 Some 150,000 to 200,000 Greeks were evacuated in total.
 The surviving Greeks left for Greece and parts beyond in 1923, as part of the population exchange between Greece and Turkey, a stipulation of the Treaty of Lausanne, which formally ended the Greco-Turkish War.

-Churches, ornate villas, and mansions of great architectural importance, as well as schools and entire market areas, were gone forever, without a trace.
-And with them went the Greek present in Smyrna, which had been there since time immemorial.
+Churches, ornate villas, and mansions of great architectural importance, as well as schools and entire market areas, were gone forever without a trace.
+And with them went the Greek presence in Smyrna, which had been there since time immemorial.